facebookresearch/torchbeast/README.md

 $ python -m torchbeast.polybeast
 ```

-The environment servers can also be started separately:
+The environment servers and the learner process can also be started separately:

 ```shell
 python -m torchbeast.polybeast_env --num_servers 10